brainsatplay/brainsatplay/README.md

 </div>

 ## Description
 **brainsatplay.js** is full-stack framework for developing web-based brain-computer interface (BCI) applications.
-This library extends [bci.js](https://bci.js.org/) to remove the networking and data management requirements for developing functional BCI apps hosted on the web.
+This library abstracts the networking and data management requirements for developing functional BCI apps hosted on the web.

 FYI it's super unfinished.
 We are reworking a few systems still to be *just* right and then completing documentation and a community website, give it a few weeks :-)